massung/xml/README.md

 # Introduction

-A small, quick, lightweight, and fairly-well featured XML parser and query language for Common Lisp.
+A small, quick, lightweight, and fairly-well featured XML parser and query language for SBCL.
 It has the following dependencies:

 * [PARSE](http://github.com/massung/parse)
 * [RE](http://github.com/massung/re)